peachananr/interactive_3d/README.md

     entrance: true, // Entrance Animation.
 Toggle this to false to turn it off.
 The default value is true.
     preloadImages: true, // Let the script preload all the frames on initial load.
 Toggle this to false to turn it off.
 The default value is true.
     touchSupport: true, // The script support touch events for mobile phones.
 If this interferes with your website behaviour, you can toggle this to false.
 The default value is true.
-    loading: "Loading.." // This only applies if preloadImages is true.
+    loading: "Loading..", // This only applies if preloadImages is true.
 This option let you show a loading indicator while the script is preloading the images.
 The option accepts HTML.
 Toggle this to false to turn this off.
 The default value is "Loading.."
+    autoPlay: false // This option will superseded entrance option.
+The 3D object will start rotating automatically if autoPlay is not false.
+This option accepts the speed of the rotation in milliseconds delay.
+The default value is false.
   });
 ````